kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

 - In `dataflow`, time series of predictors and a time series of an observed response is represented using a dataframe with:
-  - A monotonically increasing datetime index with uniform increments
+  - A monotonically increasing datetime index with uniform increments.
+In other
-    - In other words:
+    words:
-      - time `t_{i-1}` happens before `t_i`
+    - Time `t_{i-1}` happens before `t_i`
-      - time grid has no gaps, weekends and overnight periods are sampled uniformly like more interesting periods of time
+    - Time grid has no gaps, weekends and overnight periods are sampled uniformly like more interesting periods of time
   - Point-in-time data with a left-closed, right-open, right-label convention
     - E.g., in the dataframe, the label `t_i` represents the value of the variables in the time interval `[t_{i-1}, t_i[`